StarRocks/starrocks/docs/administration/Monitor_and_Alert.md

 ### Caution

-Usually FE/BE are monitored together, but there are some values that only FE or BE has.
+Usually FE and BE are monitored together, but there are some values that only FE or BE has.

 There may be some machines that need to be set up  in batches for monitoring.